alphagov/government-service-design-manual/service-manual/operations/hosting.md

 ### Platform as a service

 Similar to Infrastructure as a service above, Platform as a service offerings tend to allow for quickly adding or removing capacity and fine grained pay on demand pricing.
 The difference is is that you are abstracted away from the underlying infrastructure completely.
 The unit here is the running application, not a virtual or physical machine.
-Using a Platform as a service places a number of constrains on the software architecture but can move the support burden for parts of the stack onto the supplier.
+Using a Platform as a service places a number of constraints on the software architecture but can move the support burden for parts of the stack onto the supplier.

 ## Make your decisions carefully